 Lying about smoking or tobacco use can lead to denied claims, and that's not a fun surprise to leave your loved ones after you pass.

-Types of Life Insurance for Smokers
+Best Life Insurance Options for Smokers

 Smokers have choices when it comes to life insurance.
 The coverage type and amount are fully customizable to everyone's unique situation.
 Some of the types of insurance that smokers can get include: